 Joe credited Frankie Pytlak and Jimmie Foxx with helping turn him around.
 Joe was 5-5 in mid-August and still struggling with his location when Pytlak told him one day, “Relax, don’t try to throw so hard and try to pick your spots around the plate.”
 On another occasion, Foxx said, “Take it easy, Joe.
 Let up a little.
 You don’t have to strike out every hitter.”5 Nothing special by way of advice, perhaps, but coming from Foxx and coming in a time when coaches rarely gave much real instruction to pitchers, it may have made the difference.
 Equally important may have been Ted Williams, who had hurt his foot and wanted to take some extra batting practice to help him come back.
 He asked Joe to throw to him and in the one-on-one pitching repeatedly to a .400 hitter, Joe may have become better able to harness his pitches and develop his control.6 Author Peter Golenbock added: “They would pretend it was a real game, and Dobson would throw his best.
 By the time he returned to the Boston lineup as an everyday performer, Williams’ batting skills were honed and sharp.”7 Entering 1942, Newsome, Wagner, and Dobson were the three starters on whom the Sox built their hopes.
 Joe won 11, lost 9, and cut more than a full run off his ERA, bringing it down to 3.30.

 With World War II under way, players were starting to leave for military service.
-Hot rookie shortstop Johnny Pesky was gone, and the entire 1942 outfield (Williams, Dom DiMaggio, Lou Finney) was in the service by 1943 as well.
+Hot rookie shortstop Johnny Pesky was gone, and Williams and Dom DiMaggio were in the service by 1943 as well.
 Dobson had a 3-A deferment with a wife (Marguerite Weiss) and young child in the family.
 He’d spent the winter working construction in his wife’s hometown of Nashville.
 The work kept him in shape and he had another good season on the mound (3.12 ERA), though the team’s having lost so many players contributed to a disappointing 7-11 record.
-The 1943 season started poorly, but after a tonsillectomy in midseason, Dobson came on strong and won six of his seven games after the All-Star break.
+The 1943 season started poorly, but after a tonsillectomy in midseason, Dobson came on strong and won six of his eleven decisions after the All-Star break.
 One, near the end of the season, came on September 24, his last decision of the year.
 It was a near-perfect game against Cleveland that would have been the first in over 20 years.
 Leading off the seventh inning, Lou Boudreau singled into short right field -- the only Indian to reach base in the first nine innings.
 Dobson took the scoreless game through 10 innings, and the Sox won it 1-0 in the bottom of the 10th on back-to-back doubles by Tom McBride and Tony Lupien.
 Dobson’s final start wound up a 3-3 tie against the visiting St. Louis Browns.

 As a batter, Joe wasn’t much.
 He finished 1943 with his second sub-.100 mark, batting just .096.
 He’d hit one of his two career homers back in 1941 (the other came in 1948) and had only nine career RBIs after his first five years.
 The first home run came on June 2 during a quite uncharacteristic 3-for-4 day against Bobo Newsom and Bud Thomas; Dobson threw a four-hitter, all singles, for a 9-1 win.